HunterDoradea/HunterDoradea/README.md

 - 👋 Hi, I’m @HunterDoradea
 - 👀 I’m interested in FinTech!
+(Financial Technology)
 - 🌱 I’m currently learning ...
 Assembly Language Programming
 - 💞️ I’m looking to collaborate on any challenging projects! iOS, Python, or C .
 - 📫 How to reach me ...